getindata/flink-http-connector/README.md

 Any response code that is not classified as a retry or success code falls into this category.
 Receiving such a response will result in a job failure.

-Above parameters support whitelisting and blacklisting.
+Above parameters support allowlists and denylists.
 A sample configuration may look like this:
 `2XX,404,!203` - meaning all codes from group 2XX (200-299), with 404 and without 203 ('!' character).
-Group blacklisting e.g. !2XX is not supported.
+Group denylists e.g. !2XX is not supported.

 The same format is used in parameter `gid.connector.http.source.lookup.retry-codes`.